sensu/sensu-docs/content/sensu-go/6.5/api/core/_index.md

     identifier: core
 ---

-Sensu's core API provides GET, POST, PUT, and DELETE access to Sensu events and resources.
+Sensu's core/v2 API provides GET, POST, PUT, and DELETE access to Sensu events and resources.
-The core API includes endpoints for the following Sensu resources:
+The core/v2 API includes endpoints for the following Sensu resources:

 {{< coreapiListing >}}